HollyDraz/weekend-react-gallery/README.md

 ## Installation
-[] Create a database named your TABLE NAME
 [] Open up your editor of choice and run an npm install [] Run npm run server in your terminal
 [] Run npm run client in your terminal